Oil Companies Suing Venezuela Hit High Court Stumbling Block

 “Rather, state and federal courts can maintain jurisdiction to hear the merits of a case only if they find that the property in which the party claims to hold rights was indeed ‘property taken in violation of international law,’” the 17-page opinion states.
 “Put differently, the relevant factual allegations must make out a legally valid claim that a certain kind of right is at issue (property rights) and that the relevant property was taken in a certain way (in violation of international law).
 A good argument to that effect is not sufficient.”
 (Emphasis and parentheses in original.)

-Breyer noted that it is only in the merits phase of litigation when a court normally resolves disputes about whether a party actually held rights in that property belong for the merits phase of the litigation.
+Breyer noted that it is normally in the merits phase of the litigation when courts resolve disputes about whether a party actually held rights in that property.

-“Moreover, where jurisdictional questions turn upon further factual development, the trial judge may take evidence and resolve relevant factual disputes,” Breyer wrote.
-“But, consistent with foreign sovereign immunity’s basic objective, namely, to free a foreign sovereign from suit, the court should normally resolve those factual disputes and reach a decision about immunity as near to the outset of the case as is reasonably possible.”
+“But, consistent with foreign sovereign immunity’s basic objective, namely, to free a foreign sovereign from suit, the court should normally resolve those factual disputes and reach a decision about immunity as near to the outset of the case as is reasonably possible,” Breyer wrote.

-Breyer emphasized that here the D.C.
+In the case at hand, Breyer noted, the D.C.
 Circuit has not yet decided whether the allegations are sufficient to show Venezuela took U.S. property in violation of international law.

 “It decided instead that the plaintiffs might have such a claim,” the ruling states.
 (Emphasis in original.)